arbor-sim/arbor/doc/tutorial/nmodl.rst

   :lines: 1-4

-This is the ``NEURON`` block declaring the channel's name, here ``hh02``, which is used when adding channels from a catalogue.
+This is the ``NEURON`` block declaring the channel's name, here ``hh02``, which is used when  channels from a catalogue.
 Files that put ``SUFFIX`` in front of the name are converted to density channels, as opposed to synapses (``POINT_PROCESS``) and gap junctions (``JUNCTION_PROCESS``).
 In addition to naming the channel, we also need to set up all variables used to interface with